Eterbase Coin Reaches Market Capitalization of $3.10 Million (XBASE)

-Eterbase Coin (CURRENCY:XBASE) traded 6.4% lower against the dollar during the 1 day period ending at 15:00 PM E.T. on October 10th.
-Eterbase Coin has a total market capitalization of $3.10 million and $44,732.00 worth of Eterbase Coin was traded on exchanges in the last 24 hours.
-During the last seven days, Eterbase Coin has traded 4.9% lower against the dollar.
-One Eterbase Coin coin can now be bought for approximately $0.0031 or 0.00000026 BTC on major cryptocurrency exchanges.
+Eterbase Coin (CURRENCY:XBASE) traded 6.4% lower against the US dollar during the 24-hour period ending at 20:00 PM E.T. on October 16th.
+Eterbase Coin has a total market capitalization of $3.10 million and approximately $44,732.00 worth of Eterbase Coin was traded on exchanges in the last 24 hours.
+One Eterbase Coin coin can currently be purchased for $0.0031 or 0.00000026 BTC on cryptocurrency exchanges.
+In the last seven days, Eterbase Coin has traded 4.9% lower against the US dollar.

 - Polygon (MATIC) traded up 2.4% against the dollar and now trades at $1.32 or 0.00002639 BTC.